butia-bots/fbot_llm_agent/README.md

 # How to Use

-Edit `config/vlm_agent.yaml` and update the parameters if required
+Edit `config/vlm_agent.yaml` and update the parameters if required.

+Change the "localhost" in the parameter `llm_api_base_url` to the IP adress of the Jetson Orin AGX.

-Export the API keys as environment variables
+Export the API keys as environment variables (also add the lines to the .zshrc and .bashrc files in the home directory)

 ```sh
 export OPENAI_API_KEY=...(place a dummy value if using local model)